shivathapaa/Nepali-Date-Picker/sample/README.md

 ## Keeping the showcases in sync

-`composeApp`, `iosSwiftApp` and `jsApp` all present the same seven groups (pickers, wheel and docked, dialogs, text fields, customization, selectable dates, utilities).
+`composeApp`, `iosSwiftApp` and `jsApp` all present the same groups (pickers, wheel and docked, dialogs, text fields, customization, selectable dates, utilities), and each covers the Bikram Sambat and Gregorian display options as well: `composeApp` folds them into the picker, wheel, docked, dialog and text-field groups, `iosSwiftApp` gives them a "Calendar switch" screen, and `jsApp` gives them two cards.
 When a new public API lands, add it to each showcase that can host it, so no platform silently lags behind.